Face Masks in the Summer of California's Discontent

 Escalon is a small town about 20 minutes outside of Stockton in San Joaquin County.
 It’s an agricultural community that feels very far away from the metropolises that typically dominate discussions about California and how it copes with the pandemic.

-While several businesses around the town have signs telling customers to mask up before entering, but it was clear enforcement was lax.
+While several businesses around the town have signs telling customers to mask up before entering, enforcement is lax.

 Out of the 30 or so people who were out and about, only 2 wore masks — both employees of stores and or restaurants.
 Most of the diners at restaurants and patrons at the shops did not wear one.